solesensei/browser_stream/readme.md

 ### Plex

->![IMPORTANT]
+> [!IMPORTANT]
-> Plex direct url would expose plex token.
+> **Plex direct url would expose plex token.
 Use it only in a secure environments.
-To change the token, you need to change the plex account password and with logout from all devices checkmark.
+To change the token, you need to change the plex account password and with logout from all devices checkmark.**

 Setup [Plex Media Server](https://plex.tv)